 Vermont Child Health Improvement Program (VCHIP) provides nearly all pediatric practices in Vermont with tools to measure and improve the delivery of preventive care to children.

-Vermont Interdisciplinary Leadership Education for Health Professionals (VT-ILEHP) prepares culturally competent, family-centered leadership and community-based professionals to improve the health of infants, children and adolescents, with or at risk for, neurodevelopmental and related disabilities and their families.
+Vermont Interdisciplinary Leadership Education for Health Professionals (VT-ILEHP) prepares culturally competent, family-centered leadership and community-based professionals to improve the health of infants, children and adolescents with or at risk for neurodevelopmental and related disabilities.

 Vermont Oxford Neonatal Network collects data from more than 950 neonatal intensive care units throughout the world.
 These data are used to improve the quality, cost and safety of neonatal intensive care nationwide.